 Actually, a standard question for Master students in machine learning is: What happens if you apply PCA and your data set contains an outlier?
 Answer: this single data point can have a huge influence and distort the whole solution.

 The other day, I was listening to a Tim Ferriss podcast where he was interviewing Andy Rachleff about entrepreneurship.
 Andy is a co-founder and Executive Chairman of Wealthfront and co-founded Benchmark Capital in 1995.
-He invested early in companies including well-known eBay, OpenTable, Snapchat, Twitter and Uber.
+He invested early in companies including well-known eBay, OpenTable, Snapchat, Twitter, and Uber.
 He also teaches at Stanford and became famous for his product/market fit (PMF) concept.

 In his view, the road to success for a startup is a 2×2 matrix: you can either be right or wrong and you can be agreeable or non-agreeable.
 What you should aim for is to be right (of course) and non-agreeable.
 He talks about the reasoning in detail in the podcast but it boils down to if you would be agreeable and right, there is already a market with fierce competition.
 Non-agreeable means that you have some insights that others don’t have and don’t share (yet).

 Now, these non-agreeable insights, in data science terms would refer to surprises, something that is odd but true, ie. anomalies.
 Finding these should be a prime effort of companies and especially young startups.
 This will give them the edge over their competition.
-According to Andy, it is a waste of time to run evaluations of your product and acquire data, in possibly time-consuming and costly manner, that just confirms your believes and biases.
+According to Andy, it is a waste of time to run evaluations of your product and acquire data, in a possibly time-consuming and costly manner, that just confirms your believes and biases.
 Only the surprises and new insights will enable you to make decisions and place your product in ways others can not.

 Summary: Savor the surprises.
 Look out for anomalies.

 You can not go wrong with applying anomaly detection to your data.
-The benefits can be huge, ranging from more insights into your problems and customers to making better decision to having a cleaner data set for downstream analysis.
+The benefits can be huge, ranging from more insights into your problems and customers to making the better decisions to having a cleaner data set for downstream analysis.
 The only drawback here is that getting meaningful results requires some knowledge and hard work in order to find the right answer and not just any.